 Not only can afforestation and reforestation projects promote carbon sequestration goals, but they can also help forests by enhancing landscape connectivity, and reducing fragmentation.
 Additionally, afforestation and reforestation can:

-Protect natural resources, and regulate water flow through the forest’s hydrological-related ecosystem services, storm flow regulation and erosion control.
+Protect natural resources, and regulate water flow through the forest’s hydrological-related ecosystem services, storm flow regulation, and erosion control.

 The large-scale implementation of ARR requires the recruitment of landowners to implement forestry practices on their land.
 This can be time-consuming, expensive, and difficult in terms of physical labor.